30 Oct 5 Tips for hosting a Grown-up Halloween party

-Halloween is right around the corner, if you’ve decided (or decide at the last minute) to throw a party with an adult guest list we’ve got 5 Tips for you.
+Halloween is tomorrow!
+If you’ve decided to throw a party with an adult guest list we’ve got 5 Tips for you.
 We all know Halloween is associated with Ghosts, Ghouls and Goblins but we forget that it doesn’t have to be all about the kids.
 No matter your age, Halloween can be a fun time to share in the spirit of all things spooky, eerie and creepy.

 #1 Create a Spooky Atmosphere

-Skip the cartoon version of Halloween instead, opt to create an eerie and spooky mood.
-Choose a simple color scheme that compliments fall, use a lot of candles to provide a relaxed and dim lighting scheme and use natural fibers in your décor to have an older feel throughout your venue.
+Skip the cartoon version of Halloween and instead, opt to create an eerie and spooky mood.
+Choose a simple color scheme that compliments fall.
+Use a lot of candles to provide a relaxed, dim lighting scheme and use natural fibers in your décor to have an older feel throughout your venue.
 If you are having a party in your home, focus your décor in the main areas and go all out instead of trying to cover the entire house.
 Always bring personal touches to your decorating, it will help guests remember it was your unique party.

 If you’re group doesn’t drink, embrace themed non-alcoholic drinks.
 Either way make the beverages part of the experience.
 There are a number of Halloween themed cocktails across the web, including these 27 inspirations from HGTV.
 Let your glassware and serving ware get the Halloween treatment by including vials, beakers, dry ice and interestingly shaped stemware.
 Crystal skull containers also add a chill and can be filled with any color to offer a variety of looks.